DarthFloopy/CLI-Chess-Rating-Getter/README.md

 # CLI-Chess-Rating-Getter
-A UNIX command-line tool to get a player's current rating from the US Chess Website.
+A UNIX command-line tool to get a player's current rating from the US Chess website.

-### Dependencies:
+### Important dependencies:
- - bash
- - curl
+ - `curl`
  - An internet connection

 ### How to Use: